 Application 3.2.
-Determine, using the method of joints, the forces in all the members of the truss ABCDEF shown in figure 3.9 supported by a pin at A and a roller at B.
+Use the method of joints to determine the forces in all members of the truss ABCDEF shown in Figure 3.9 supported by a pin at A and a roller at B.

 Solution 3.2.
-The truss ABCDEF consists of two simple trusses ABF and CDE joint together by three distinct bars AD, EF and BC joining three distinct nodes from ABF to three distinct nodes from CDE and those bars are neither parallel between themselves nor intersecting at a single point hence the entire truss is a compound truss.
-Resting on supports exhibiting three reaction components that are neither parallel nor intersecting at a common point, the structure is globally stable determinate.
+The truss ABCDEF consists of two simple trusses ABF and CDE joined together by three distinct bars AD, EF, and BC joining three distinct nodes from ABF to three distinct nodes from CDE, and the bars are neither parallel between themselves nor intersect at a single point, so the entire truss is a compound truss.
+Given that the structure rests on supports with three reaction-force components that are neither parallel nor intersect at a common point, the structure is globally stable determinate.